-By using Planck Length-and-Time and the simplest mathematics (multiplication by 2), the speed of light can be confirmed.
+By using Planck Length-and-Time and the simplest mathematics (multiplication by 2), the speed of light is confirmed.
 That is a peculiar outcome from data that has been questioned since its introduction by Max Planck in 1899.

 The place of the Planck Units did not become a focus of the scientific community until Frank Wilczek (MIT, Nobel laureate, 2004) wrote a series of articles, Scaling Mt.
 Planck, for Physics Today back in 2001 and 2002 .
 Yet, even today, these numbers are still questioned by many.
 Notwithstanding, in a New Orleans high school geometry class, they study the Planck Units in light of the concepts of the continuum, continuity and tilings and tessellations.